 To purchase The Message Canvas Bible softcover on Amazon, click here.

 Want to read more Bible reviews?
 Visit the Bible Reviews page to see all available posts.

-Please note that all pictures contained within this review are my own.
+Please note that this post contains Amazon affiliate links.
+All pictures contained within this review are my own.
 I received a free copy from the publisher as part of a contest, and this review was not required as part of my winning.
 All opinions expressed within are my own.